11 Customer Service & Support Metrics You Must Track [New Data]

 Take a look at the initial message your team sends to each customer.
 Make sure reps ask thoughtful questions and encourage the customer to explain their problem in detail.
 Also, ensure your team is well-versed in your products or services so they can respond and resolve issues quickly without having to reach out to other teams for help — thus lengthening the process.

 In addition, take note of tickets filed for the same issue.
-Jon Dorosh, Senior Customer Success Manager, says “If tickets related to a certain product or service tend to have an above-average resolution time, it may be a great opportunity to build further knowledge base enablement or schedule training for your internal teams.”
+Jon Dorosh, a senior customer success manager at HubSpot, says, “If tickets related to a certain product or service tend to have an above-average resolution time, it may be a great opportunity to build further knowledge base enablement or schedule training for your internal teams.”

-Your issue resolution rate measures how many tickets are fully resolved in comparison to those that haven’t yet been resolved.
+Your ticket resolution rate measures how many issues are fully resolved in comparison to those that haven’t yet been resolved.
 This metric is also measured based on a period of time, like daily, weekly, or monthly.

 Resolved Tickets/Total Tickets x 100 = Ticket Resolution Rate (%)